stroke-predictors/germain-capstone-stoke-prediction/README.md

    - conda install -c conda-forge imbalanced-learn
 - Run the final_notebook.ipynb notebook

 ** The dataset was downloaded from the website https://www.kaggle.com/fedesoriano/stroke-prediction-dataset on 11/15/2021.
-The orginial data set may have changed since we completed the project.**
+The original data set may have changed since we completed the project.**

 [[Return to Top]](#stroke-prediction)